KLayout/klayout/macbuild/ReadMe.txt

     standard ones bundled with the OS.

-2. Non-OS-standard script language support
+2. Non-OS-standard script language support:
     You may want to use a non-OS-standard script language such as Python 3.6 from Anaconda2 (https://www.anaconda.com/download/#macos) in combination with KLayout.
     Since Anaconda2 is a popular Python development environment, this is worth trying.